SF-WDI-LABS/idiomatic-ruby/README.md

 ![Don't talk so much!](http://i.giphy.com/iW8tsoJWcfPc4.gif)

 ## TODO:
-Navigate to this [Google Document](https://goo.gl/SHzrGD) and create Ruby methods for each problem.
+Navigate to our class Google Drive folder and create Ruby methods for each problem.
 You will be coding as a table group.
 Once your method achieves the provided input/output goals, submit your group's code in the appropriate space.
 Try to keep it short and sweet!